 The surname Gloor was first found in Ayrshire and Galloway, where John McLur and Robert McLure were first listed as followers of the Earl of Casilis in 1526.
 A few years later in 1532, Tomas Maklure was sergeant of Assize in Carrick.
 Interestingly, the earliest evidence of a Clan piper was Robert MacLure who was piper to the chief of the Buchanans in 1600.

-Important Dates for the Gloor family
+Early History of the Gloor family

 This web page shows only a small excerpt of our Gloor research.
 Another 70 words (5 lines of text) covering the years 1660, 1807, 1873 and 1857 are included under the topic Early Gloor History in all our PDF Extended History products and printed products wherever possible.